 These lights require just 2 inches of clearance above the ceiling, making them useful in basement ceilings that contain plumbing and mechanical equipment.
 They’re also dimmable between 5 and 100 percent output.
 Installation doesn’t require any hardware, as each fixture’s spring-loaded clamps simply sandwich the ceiling drywall to hold the light in place, creating a clean, modern look.

-These LED lights feature polycarbonate, frosted globes and white-painted, rust-resistant aluminum bases rated for a damp location, making them a practical choice for a basement setting.
+The LIT-PaTH LED lights feature polycarbonate, frosted globes and white-painted, rust-resistant aluminum bases rated for a damp location, making them a practical choice for a basement setting.

 Installation takes just a few minutes.
 These units tie into existing wiring without complex diagrams or ballasts.
 Plus, as long as a junction box is already in place, the only required tools are a pair of pliers and a screwdriver.